A typical day in the clinic for dental professionals involves multiple patient visits. All…

-We’ve come a long way since the days of demons and evil spirits being thought to be the cause of plagues and infection.
-It was in fact Hippocrates of Cos (460-377 BC), who first separated medicine from philosophy and refuted the idea of disease being a punishment for sin, what a relief!
+We’ve come a long way since the days of the demons and evil spirits being thought to be the cause of plagues or infection.
+This blog will give you an ultimate guide to the Evolution of Sterilisation.

 Scientific developments for sterilisation remained a mystery until Louis Pasteur’s work from 1862 was accepted in later years.
 Initially searching for a solution to the spoilage of wine and beer, he identified that bacteria could be killed at 120 degrees Fahrenheit.
 Upon applying this practice to medical instrument cleaning, Pasteur coined the technique of boiling instruments to kill microorganisms.
 It was his work that inspired Charles Chamberland – (a pupil of Pasteur’s) to turn the original autoclave, a pressure cooker, into a standard medical tool in 1879.